rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/hello-world.md

 The name of an executable must consist of alphabets [A-Z, a-z], digits [0-9], hyphen - and an underscore _ character.
 It must not begin with a digit.
 {{% /notice %}}
 10. Select **Git** for **Executable Type**.
-11. In the **Git Repository** box, enter the git repository's URL address: `https://github.com/rapyuta-robotics/io_tutorials#feature/add_dockerfile_flask_tutorial`
+11. In the **Git Repository** box, enter the git repository's URL address: `https://github.com/rapyuta-robotics/io_tutorials`
 12. In the **Context directory** box, enter the name of the parent directory that contains the dockerfile.
-In this example, the directory is `flask_helloworld`.
+In this example, it is `flask_helloworld`.
 13. Select **Use docker build strategy**.
 ![Executable details](/images/tutorials/hello-world/exec-details.png?classes=border,shadow&width=50pc)
 14. You must expose a network endpoint for viewing the output of the tutorial: